VikramjitRoy/goguru/README.md

 # goguru
-A Intelligent Personnel Assistant form travel.
+A Intelligent Personnel Assistant for travel.